MIT-IR/simeon/docs/source/api_intro.rst

 - upload: Handles the uploading of data to GCS and BigQuery.
 It matches up with the ``simeon push`` command

-- report: Handles the generation of seconary tables in BigQuery.
+- report: Handles the generation of secondary tables in BigQuery.
 It matches up with the ``simeon report`` command

 Components of the :class:`~simeon.download` package